 Christina has a PhD in Economics from SOAS, University of London, and is a Fellow of St Edmund Hall and Saïd Business School at the University of Oxford.
 Her thesis Debt sustainability: towards a history of theory, policy and measurement received the 2022 Joseph Dorfman Best Dissertation prize by the History of Economics Society.
 She is leading a grant on Environment-related financial risks and regulatory capital requirements funded by INSPIRE (International Network for Sustainable Financial Policy Insights, Research and Exchange) and a project on Debt Sustainability.

-I work on the political economy of sovereign debt, international organisations and monetary and debt debates.
-I am currently working on a history of 'debt sustainability' examining the interaction between policy, theory and measurement.
-Recent research includes:
+Christina’s research interests include the political economy of sovereign debt, international organisations and monetary and debt debates and how these intersect with the growing climate emergency.
+She is working on the history of 'debt sustainability' examining the interaction between policy, theory and measurement.

 Whatever it takes?
 The global financial safety net, Covid-19, and developing countries (2021-01)